Self-care ideas: affordable ways to put your wellbeing first

 • Take some kind of exercise

 If you’re a wheelchair user or have mobility issues, you might want to ask your doctor or health professional about which movements you can do safely as exercise.
-For most people, getting your heartbeat up a bit can be beneficial, but this doesn’t have to be anything intense. if you haven’t done any exercise for a while, you should check with your doctor first.
+For most people, getting your heartbeat up slightly can be beneficial.
+If you have not done any exercise for a while, you should check with your doctor first.

 • Enjoy your food